A history of Lodi winegrowing, part 2

 Along the way a number of other major strides have been made.
 For one: simply establishing the name "Lodi" as a symbol of wine quality – even prestige, to a growing number of wine lovers.
 This did not happen overnight: it has taken over 20 years of collective effort, beginning with convincing wineries to put "Lodi" on labels, and then getting them to improve the quality of their wines.

 Other major strides include the fact that Lodi's growers have essentially written the "book" on sustainable viticulture, the Lodi Rules for Sustainable Winegrowing, a third party certified program introduced to the industry in 2005, which has become the blueprint for sustainable programs throughout the United States.

 Today's Lodi: making things happen where it counts (in vineyards)

 Perhaps the least understood, yet probably most significant, step taken by Lodi's growers in recent years has been the establishment, in 2006, of seven official sub-regions (i.e. American Viticultural Areas), including the historic Mokelumne River AVA.
 Why bother to add a Cosumnes River, Jahant, Alta Mesa, Sloughhouse, Borden Ranch and Clements Hills AVA as well?
-Simple reason: because all the highest quality wines in the world are associated with vineyard sources, not just grapes, brands or producers.
+Simple reason: because all the highest quality wines in the world are associated with well defined regions or "appellations," not just grapes, brands or producers.